cockroachdb/docs/v2.1/managed-connect-to-your-cluster.md

     192.168.15.161/32
     ~~~

-    The CIDR notation is constructed from an IP address (e.g., `192.168.15.161`) a slash (`/`), and a number (e.g., `32`).
+    The CIDR notation is constructed from an IP address (e.g., `192.168.15.161`), a slash (`/`), and a number (e.g., `32`).
 The number is the count of leading 1-bits in the network identifier.
 For the example above, the IP address is 32-bits and the number is `32`, so the full IP address is also the network identifier.
 For more information see Digital Ocean's [Understanding IP Addresses, Subnets,and CIDR Notation for Networking](https://www.digitalocean.com/community/tutorials/understanding-ip-addresses-subnets-and-cidr-notation-for-networking#cidr-notation).

+    You can use `0.0.0.0/0`, which allows all networks.
+Use this with caution; anybody who uses your password will be able to access the database, and your cluster will be more exposed if there's ever a security bug.
+The firewall is an extra layer of defense.

 4. Select what the network can connect to: the cluster's **UI**, **SQL** client, or both.

+    The **UI** refers to the cluster's Admin UI, where you can observe your cluster's health and performance.
+For more information, see [Admin UI Overview](admin-ui-overview.html).

 5. Click **Save**.

 Once you have authorized your network, [generate the cluster's connection string](#generate-the-connection-string), and connect to your cluster through [the CockroachDB SQL client](#use-the-cockroachdb-sql-client) or [by using a Postgres driver or ORM](#use-a-postgres-driver-or-orm).